 Prolonged culture conditions and genetic manipulation of cells may expose cells to selection pressures and subsequently compromise cell fitness and stem cell properties.
 We recommend for researchers to test the quality of their lines routinely during their work.

-Following QC and reagent services are available:
+Following QC and reagent services are available for internal IMBA groups:

 - SNP array-based genotyping